-- space temperature and humidity control in commercial, institutional and industrial buildings; and - · industrial process cooling.
+- space temperature and humidity control in commercial, institutional and industrial buildings; and - industrial process cooling.

-With the exception of the new Dunnair products, all of the Group's product offerings are designed to be energy efficient and provide a whole of life cost effective heating and cooling solution for its customers.
+The Group strategy is to design and manufacture products that precisely control temperature and humidity in the enclosed space which are energy efficient and provide a whole of life cost effective heating and cooling solution for its customers.

-Dunnair products are generic in nature and principally sold on a price competitive basis.
 In addition to its standard product lines, the Group develops individual bespoke heating and cooling solutions to suit specific customer applications.

-At present, all product design and engineering is undertaken in Milperra, NSW, with all Group products, except Dunnair products, manufactured in either the Groups Milperra or Malaysian factories.
-Dunnair products are sourced from overseas third party OEM's.
+At present, all product design and engineering is undertaken in Milperra, NSW, with all Group products, except Dunnair products, manufactured in either the Groups Milperra or Malaysian manufacturing facilities.

+Dunnair products are designed in Australia but sourced from an overseas third party OEM.

-The Group has its own sales engineering and support staff in New South Wales, Queensland, Victoria and Singapore with sales distribution representatives in all other Australian states, New Zealand, Malaysia, Indonesia and Thailand.
+The Group has its own sales and engineering support staff in New South Wales, Queensland, Victoria and Singapore with sales distribution representatives in all other Australian states, and overseas representatives in New Zealand, Malaysia, Indonesia and Thailand.

 Additional country representatives are being sought.

-In this past year, Air Change Group products have been sold in Australia, New Zealand, Singapore, Thailand and Indonesia.
+In this past year, Air Change Group products have been sold in Australia, New Zealand, Singapore and Thailand.